satnaing/satnaing.dev/contents/how-do-i-develop-my-portfolio-website-blog.md

 So, "what about blog?" you may ask.
 Yeah, blog also has been in my  project list for some time.
 I always wanted to make a blog project using some of the latest technologies.
 However, I've been busy with my works and other projects so that blog project has never been started.

-Then, one day, when I browse the internet and watching YouTube, one YouTuber (he is also a developer of course) suggested that devs should make a blog project in order to have their own platform to write down experiences and projects.
-After watching that clip, I decided to make a blog and my own portfolio as soon as possible.
-Plus, I have decent experiences and confidence to develop this project.
+In these days, I tend to develop my own projects with the focus in good quality rather than quantity.
+After the project is done, I usually put a proper readme file in the github repo.
+But github repo readme is only suitable for technical aspects (this is just my thought).
+I want to write down my experiences and challenges.
+Thus, I decided to make my own blog.
+Plus, at this point, I have decent experiences and confidence to develop this project.

 ## Tech Stack